 - Travel Warnings.
 The U.S. Department of State issues Travel Warnings, based on all relevant information, to recommend that Americans avoid travel to certain countries.
-The College will not approve an Education Abroad program to a country in which a Department of State Travel Warning is in effect.
+The College will not approve an Education Abroad program to a country in which a Department of State Travel Warning is in effect including general warnings and warnings related to specific groups or types of travelers.
 In the event of a Department of State Travel Alert, the College will determine appropriate action.

 - Participants.
 Education Abroad participants must be at least 18 years of age at the time of travel and must be enrolled in the credit course.
-Exceptions to course enrollment may be made by the Vice President of Academic Affairs.
+Exceptions to course enrollment may be made by the Vice President for Education.

 - Faculty and Staff.
 Education Abroad Programs must have at least two (2) instructors, staff or chaperones on any trip.
 At least one (1) instructor, staff or chaperone must accompany participants going to and returning from Education Abroad destinations.
 Exceptions to this procedure must be approved by the TTC President or President's designee.

 - Code of Conduct.
 Students participating in Education Abroad programs for academic credit are subject to the academic requirements, behavior regulations and disciplinary procedures as stated in the TTC Student Handbook and TTC Catalog, the same as for an on-campus program.